gephi/gephi-plugins/README.md

 # Social Network Analysis Visualization Plugin

-This plugin is written as assignment for the course Software Engineering where teams of students realize software solutions at the Leiden Institute of Advanced Computer Science (LIACS).
+This plugin is written as assignment for the course Software Engineering at the Leiden Institute of Advanced Computer Science (LIACS).
+In this course teams of students realize software solutions.

 This plugin is an implementation of an algorithm of which an implementation already exists in C++.
 This algorithm was written by  Frank W. Takes and Walter A. Kosters (https://doi.org/10.1145/2063576.2063748).

 ## Abouts